 Click to Enlarge

-Figures 4 - 7: Input spectrum (normalized) and temporal intensity profile for a pulse sent through a 10 cm long HN1550 fiber.
-Output spectrum (normalized) and temporal intensity profile for a pulse after propagating through the fiber and compression in 20 mm of bulk fused silica.
+Figures 1 - 4: Input spectrums (normalized) and temporal intensity profiles for a pulse sent through highly nonlinear fibers.
+Output spectrums (normalized) and temporal intensity profiles for a pulse after propagating through the fibers and compression in bulk fused silica.
 The input pulse has a 100 fs pulse width, 100 MHz repetition rate, and 100 mW average power.